BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Design

-A key challenge in PII redaction is removing sensitive information while preserving the semantic intent and structure of potential attacks.
-Our approach addresses this by detecting and redacting structured data such as social security numbers, credit card numbers, phone numbers, email addresses, as well as person names, organizations, locations, and other identifying entities.
+The main challenge is removing PII while preserving the semantic structure of potential attacks.
+Our approach addresses this by detecting and redacting structured data (using~\cite{HomeMicr83:online}) such as social security numbers, credit card numbers, phone numbers, email addresses, person names, organizations, locations, and other identifying entities.
 Identified PII is replaced with generic placeholders that maintain command structure, entity relationships, and linguistic patterns indicative of injection attempts.
-For example, "Transfer \$5000 from John Smith's account 123456789" becomes "Transfer [AMOUNT] from [PERSON]'s account [ACCOUNT]".
+For example, \say{Transfer \$5000 from John Smith's account 123456789} becomes \say{Transfer [AMOUNT] from [PERSON]'s account [ACCOUNT]}.
 This balance ensures the redacted text retains sufficient information for downstream processing while protecting user privacy from the earliest stage of the pipeline.
-By design, redaction is intended to be one-way and non-reversible: no original PII should survive beyond this step, ensuring compliance with privacy regulations before any downstream processing.
-While the effectiveness of redaction depends on the accuracy of underlying detection methods, our approach minimizes the risk of residual PII to the greatest extent possible. \tool uses Microsoft's Presidio open-source library~\citep{HomeMicr83:online} for PII detection and redaction.
-Figure~\ref{fig:pii-entity-counts} reports the PII entities and their respective counts that \tool flags in the prompt injection dataset from \citep{shen2024doanything}, used in \tool's evaluation (Section~\ref{sec:evaluation}).
-However, even after PII redaction, the remaining text may still contain sensitive or revealing information that cannot be safely shared across compliance boundaries.
-To address this, \tool's pipeline generates privacy-preserving semantic fingerprints, enabling robust threat detection without exposing any underlying content.
+This one-way redaction minimizes PII exposure before any downstream analysis.
+Figure~\ref{fig:pii-entity-counts} reports the PII entities and their respective counts that \tool flags in the prompt injection dataset from \cite{shen2024doanything}, used in \tool's evaluation (Section~\ref{sec:evaluation}).
+However, because redaction alone is insufficient to protect all sensitive information, the pipeline's next stage generates a privacy-preserving semantic fingerprint.